Sign up for the Family Tree Newsletter! Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you.

 ADVERTISEMENT

 If you know the local lodge your grandfather belonged to, contact it first.
-Search for it online, or look in the yellow pages under Fraternal Orders (North Carolina lodges are listed on the Grand Lodge’s website).
+Look in the yellow pages under Fraternal Organizations, or search for it online (to find a North Carolina lodge, use this locator).
 Supply your grandfather’s full name and his membership dates.

 If you can’t find information on the local lodge or don’t know which one he belonged to, contact the Grand Lodge (the North Carolina lodge has a contact form on its website).
 Provide your grandfather’s town and county of residence, the dates he lived there, and when you believe he became a Mason.
 Grand Lodges receive many requests from genealogists, which means you might have to pay for record searches and wait a long time to receive a reply.

-or more information, see 101 Things You Didn’t Know About the Freemasons: Rites, Rituals, and the Ripper – All You Need to Know about This Secret Society by Barb Karg (Adams Media).
+For more information, you may also want to see 101 Things You Didn’t Know About the Freemasons: Rites, Rituals, and the Ripper – All You Need to Know about This Secret Society by Barb Karg (Adams Media).

 Related Reads